EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Introduction

 \item We introduce a geometric prior through intention-guided attention, where the \textbf{Closest In-Path Vehicle / Stationary (CIPV / CIPS)} are gradually picked out through ego-centric cross attention and selection.
-Besides, both position-level diffusion of interactive agents and trajectory-level denoising of ego-vehicle are adopted for uncertainty modeling of motion planning respectively.
+Besides, both \textbf{position-level diffusion} of interactive agents and \textbf{trajectory-level denoising} of ego-vehicle are adopted for uncertainty motion modeling.

-\item Extensive experiments are conducted on the famous nuScenes~\cite{caesar2020nuscenes} dataset for planning performance evaluation, which demonstrate the superiority and prominent efficiency of our DiFSD method, revealing the great potential of the proposed ego-centric fully sparse paradigm. \end{itemize}
+\item Extensive experiments are conducted on nuScenes~\cite{caesar2020nuscenes} and Bench2Drive~\cite{jia2024bench2drive} for planning evaluation, which demonstrate the superiority and prominent efficiency of our EgoFSD, revealing the great potential of the proposed ego-centric fully sparse paradigm. \end{itemize}